Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Not yet.
 But there's strong evidence that several factors associated with leading a healthy lifestyle may play a role in reducing your risk of Alzheimer's disease and other types of dementia.
 However, more research is needed before any of these factors can be considered a proven strategy to prevent Alzheimer's disease.

-Population-based studies suggest that factors associated with overall good health, such as regular physical activity, eating a healthy diet and keeping your brain active through lifelong learning, may also reduce the risk of dementia and cognitive decline.
+Population-based studies suggest that factors associated with overall good health may also reduce the risk of dementia and cognitive decline.
+These factors include regular physical activity, eating a healthy diet and keeping your brain active through lifelong learning.

-While more research is needed to confirm specific Alzheimer's prevention strategies, here are some steps that promote good overall health:
+More research is needed to confirm specific Alzheimer's prevention strategies.
+But, here are some steps that promote good overall health:

 Jonathan Graff-Radford, M.D.